Niagara Falls: Bridge crossings

 A number of bridges have spanned the Niagara River in the general vicinity of the falls.
 The first, not far from the whirlpool, was a suspension bridge above the gorge.
 It opened for use by the public in July 1848 and remained in use until 1855.
 A second bridge in the Upper Falls area was commissioned, with two levels or decks, one for use by the Great Western Railway.
 This Niagara Falls Suspension Bridge opened in 1855.
+It was used by conductors on the Underground Railroad to escort runaway slaves to Canada.
 In 1882, the Grand Trunk Railway took over control of the second deck after it absorbed the Great Western company.
 Significant structural improvements were made in the late 1870s and then in 1886; this bridge remained in use until 1897.

 Because of the volume of traffic, the decision was made to construct a new arch bridge nearby, under and around the existing bridge.
 After it opened in September 1897, a decision was made to remove and scrap the railway suspension bridge.
 This new bridge was initially known as the Niagara Railway Arch, or Lower Steel Arch Bridge; it had two decks, the lower one used for carriages and the upper for trains.
 In 1937, it was renamed the Whirlpool Rapids Bridge and remains in use today.
 All of the structures built up to that time were referred to as Lower Niagara bridges and were some distance from the falls.

 The first bridge in the so-called Upper Niagara area (closer to the falls) was a two-level suspension structure that opened in January 1869; it was destroyed during a severe storm in January 1889.
 The replacement was built quickly and opened in May 1889.
 In order to handle heavy traffic, a second bridge was commissioned, slightly closer to American Falls.
 This one was a steel bridge and opened to traffic in June 1897; it was known as the Upper Steel Arch Bridge but was often called the Honeymoon Bridge.
 The single level included a track for trolleys and space for carriages and pedestrians.
 The design led to the bridge being very close to the surface of the river and in January 1938, an ice jam twisted the steel frame of the bridge which later collapsed on January 27, 1938.